Bassman2/GithubWebApi/DocFx/index.md

 _layout: landing
 ---

-## JenkinsWebApi
+## GithubWebApi

-JenkinsWebApi is a .NET API for the Jenkins web service.
+GithubWebApi is a .NET API for the Github web service.

 ### Getting Started

-To get started, add the JenkinsWebApi package to your project.
+To get started, add the GithubWebApi package to your project.